-The Ingleside, Elanora and Warriewood Overland Flow Flood Study report can be found on Council's Your Say page at northernbeaches.nsw.gov.au/council/have-your-say and is also available for viewing in hard copy at Council's Customer Service Centres and Libraries.
+The Newport Flood Study report can be found on Council's Your Say page at northernbeaches.nsw.gov.au/council/have-your-say, and is also available for viewing in hard copy at Council's Customer Service Centres and libraries.

 You may book a 15 minute, one-on-one information session with a flooding specialist to discuss what the draft study means for you.
-Sessions will be held in the Angophora Room at the Nelson Heather Centre on the following days:
+Sessions will be held on the following days: